dsass1/nfl_bowl_2025/README.md

 ## Results

-All results are reproducible my running the files in the `scripts` subdirectory.
+All results are reproducible by running the files in the `scripts` subdirectory.

 Prior to running the scripts download the large data files as described in the `data` subdirectory.